Pranav-2198/MindGame-Insights/Milestone 2/Milestone2 readme.txt

 How to Run the Notebook:

-1. Download the  Milestone2_code.ipynb file.
+1. Download the MindGame_Insights_Milestone2_code.ipynb.ipynb file.
 2. Install necessary libraries: I’ll list down the libraries that you’d need to run the project file below.
-3. Open the Milestone2_code.ipynb in Google Colab Notebook for easier access: or you can use jupyter to open the notebook.
+3. Open the MindGame_Insights_Milestone2_code.ipynb in Google Colab Notebook.
+For easier access you can also use a jupyter to open the notebook.
 4. How to use Google Colab:
    1. https://colab.research.google.com/ - Open Google Colab
    2. Create an account or log in.
-   3. Go to upload > select browse and select Milestone2_code.ipynb(The downloaded file)
+   3. Go to upload > select browse and select MindGame_Insights_Milestone2_code.ipynb (The downloaded file)
-5. Upload the clean_game dataset in our zip file by going to the Files section on the left and clicking on Upload to session storage.
+5. Upload the clean_game dataset in the Files section on the left and clicking on Upload to session storage.
 6. Run the cells in sequence from the top by pressing Shift + Enter.